Nevvman18/rs41-nfw/fw/OPERATION_MANUAL.md

 Other GPS settings:
 * `ubloxGpsAirborneMode` (Airborne 1G dynamic model) - keep true; required to keep a fix above 18 km.
-* `gpsTimeoutWatchdog` - resets the GPS module after this long without a valid fix (default 15 min).
-Helps it recover a fix faster.
+* `gpsTimeoutWatchdog` - resets the GPS module only after it has been continuously unhealthy (no fix, or decoded positions stopped refreshing) for this long (default 15 min).
+A brief dip to a few or zero satellites does not arm a reset - the countdown is cancelled the moment the fix recovers, so a self-healing wobble can no longer trip a spurious mid-flight reset.
+Helps it recover a genuinely stuck receiver faster.
+0 disables it.
 * **`improvedGpsPerformance`** - the Si4032 radio emits wideband spurious noise that desensitises the GPS receiver.
 While the sonde has fewer than 4 satellites, the radio is silenced for `radioSilenceDuration` (default 2 min), which dramatically speeds up cold starts. `disableGpsImprovementInFlight` (default true) stops this during flight to avoid up to ~2 min data gaps; set it false only if you fly in very high interference. `improvedGpsHoldAfterFix` (default 20 s) keeps the radio silent for that much longer *after* a fix is acquired, so the fix can settle and gather more satellites before the first transmission (which briefly desensitises the receiver) hits it; losing the fix restarts the hold, and it is still capped by `radioSilenceDuration`.
 Set it to 0 to resume the instant a fix is acquired.
 * **`simultaneousGnssSetup`** (default true) - decides when the GPS is powered up during boot, independently of `improvedGpsPerformance`.
 On (default), the GPS is brought up at the very start and searches for satellites in parallel with hardware setup and sensor-boom calibration; with the boom fitted, calibration takes a while and the receiver uses that time to get a head start on its first fix, so the sonde reaches a valid position much sooner, at the cost of a little extra RF during calibration.
 Off holds the GPS on reset through setup and calibration and powers it up only afterwards, keeping the sensitive ring-oscillator temperature/humidity measurements fully radio-quiet at the cost of a slower first fix.